josephwright/josephwright.github.io/_posts/2011-08-16-luatex-category-code-tables.md

 \do \ \do \\\do \{\do \}\do \$\do \&amp;\do \#\do \^\do \_\do \%\do \~
 ```

-and so maps the function `\@makeother` to all of the ‘special’ characters.
+and so maps the function `\@makeother` to all of the 'special' characters.
 Using that, a (simplified) verbatim command looks like

 <!-- {% raw %} -->
 ```latex